act-rules/act-rules.github.io/_rules/SC1-3-1-heading-name-does-not-only-contain-spaces.md

 #### Passed example 3

-`h2` element has other content than spaces.
+`h2` element has other content than `br` or `wbr` elements or unicode characters in the seperator categories.

 ```html
 <h2>'</h2>